漢字

 Verbose explanation and references

-This is a common enough scenario, but in this instance it does not seem to fit, because it persuaded scholars to group together graphs that look very different.
+This is a common enough scenario, but in this instance it doesn’t seem to fit, because it persuaded scholars to group together graphs that look very different.
 Take a look at the variant forms that Katō et al. display in their entry for 求.

 〔契文〕